IBM/maximo-labs/MkDocs/ocp_8.9/docs/index.md

-# Welcome to the IBM Maximo Application Suite Deployment Lab<br>(Version: 1.0)
+# Welcome to the IBM Maximo Application Suite Deployment Lab

+### (Version: 1.0)

-You will learn about MAS deployment using Ansible automation to:
+You will learn about IBM Maximo Application Suite deployment with Ansible automation to:

-* Acquire AppPoint license
+* Acquire AppPoint license.
 * Acquire access to container software.
 * Arrange OpenShift cluster.
 * Prepare needed scripts for deployment.